wllm-rbnt/uybhys-2024-openssh-workshop/uybhys-2024-openssh-workshop.source.md

 A *SOCKS server* proxies TCP connections to arbitrary IP addresses and ports

-With SOCKS 5, DNS queries can be performed by the proxy on behalf of the client
+With SOCKS version 5, DNS queries can be performed by the proxy on behalf of the client

+Your *local* machine is placed in the same networking context as *gateway*

 ```sshschema
  ┌───────────────────────┐            ┌─────────────────────────────────────────────┐